Carbondale’s Town Restaurant to close

 Town Restaurant in Carbondale, occupying a prominent Main Street location, announced Monday that it's closing its doors on Oct.
 21.

-Town is a successor to the restaurant 689 just a couple blocks down Main and also owned by Mark Fischer.
-The restaurant opened in 2013.
+"We've got no plan to close those restaurants, and that certainly wasn't the plan" with Town.

+The building Town occupies, like the block where Dandelion and Theresa's markets operated, is owned by companies associated with Bren Simon, the widow of shopping mall tycoon Melvin Simon.
+The companies own several parcels in downtown Carbondale, which were valued at about $7 million in 2015.
+Plans for the properties are unknown, including the recently razed parcel, which is now an empty, fenced grass lot.

-An emailed statement from the restaurant doesn't specify the reason for its closure.
-It did, however, describe a premature end for a business that hadn't yet realized its full potential, saying "the best was yet to come."
+In a statement announcing Town's closure, Fischer described a premature end for a business that hadn't realized its potential, saying "the best was yet to come."

 "Certain and assorted circumstances have prevailed making it difficult to continue the successful operation of our restaurant.
-As it were, we're call it a (metaphorical) 'night,’" read Town's farewell statement.
+As it were, we're call it a (metaphorical) 'night,'" he wrote.
 "It's a reach to think our success might have contributed, partially, to our inability to stay.
 Our food and drink isn't cheap, but it's not unreasonably priced.
 To change that value equation would be contrary to our philosophical approach to it all.

 "There are no victims or villains here.
 It's easy to take things for granted.
 It's also easy to bitch of the state of things.
 And it's difficult to truly appreciate things until they've been taken from you.